 26. The social and humanistic value of a historical building is reflected in the historical memory of the people and the display of original information.
 Due to the outstanding and specific architecture of the building, a Hong Kong TV drama entitled "Delightful Dream of the Capital" was shot on location there.
 A Hollywood film "Love is a Many Splendoured Thing" also chose the building for their scenes.
+If the residence can be preserved, the memory of Hong Kong people can be kept.
 In addition, the location, orientations and landscape arrangements of King Yin Lei provide good teaching material for the study of Feng Shui.
 The site also has tourism potential, as it offers a nice view of the Victoria harbour from the Mid-Levels.